frelon/suse-elemental/docs/linux-only-image.md

 ## Prepare Basic Configuration

-Customers using `elemental3-toolkit` to build a Linux-only image can apply their basic configurations at installation time in the following ways:
+To build a Linux-only image, users of the `elemental3-toolkit` can apply their basic configurations at installation time in the following ways:

 * Through a [system extension image](#configuring-through-a-system-extension-image)
 * Through a [configuration script](#configuring-through-a-configuration-script)

 ### Configuring through a System Extension Image

 System extension images can be disk image files or simple folders that get loaded by the `systemd-sysext.service`.
-They allow customers to dynamically extend the operating system's directory hierarchies with additional files.
+They allow users to dynamically extend the operating system's directory hierarchies with additional files.
 For more information, refer to the [man systemd-sysext](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html) documentation.

-Using Elemental's toolset, customers can wrap any number of these extension images inside a tarball and provide that tarball during [OS installation](#install-os-on-target-device).
+Using Elemental's toolset, users can wrap any number of these extension images inside a tarball and provide that tarball during [OS installation](#install-os-on-target-device).

 > **IMPORTANT:** To be compliant with Elemental's standards, system extension images should always be added under the `/var/lib/extensions` directory of the underlying operating system.

 #### Example System Extension Image

-This example demonstrates how customers can create a system extension image and wrap it inside of a tarball that will be later provided during OS installation.
+This example demonstrates how users can create a system extension image and wrap it inside of a tarball that will be later provided during OS installation.

 To illustrate the process, we will build an extension image for the `elemental3-toolkit` command line client.